aerickt/lapwing-for-beginners/src/Chapter-13.md

 #### Compound clusters in a single stroke

-Several of these examples can be written in one stroke by putting the suffix chord into the first stroke (as you have done so in chapter 11).
+Several of these examples can be written in one stroke by putting the suffix chord into the first stroke.
 The above examples are only to illustrate these how these compound clusters have the second function of behaving as suffix strokes.

-For these chords, it is recommended that you include the suffix chord in the first stroke for a slight speed advantage.
+For these chords, it is recommended to include the suffix chord in the first stroke for a slight speed advantage.
 To determine if an outline can be compressed into one stroke, take into account steno order and whether any keys are being overlapped.

 For example, `SEPLT` is perfectly valid as none of the keys in `SE` overlap with the keys in `-PLT`.
-However, if you wanted to write "humble" in one stroke, you would have to overlap the `-BL` chord with the `-PL` chord in the first stroke as `-B` comes in between `-P` and `-L` in steno order.
+However, to write "humble" in one stroke, the `-BL` chord would have to overlap with the `-PL` chord in the first stroke as `-B` comes in between `-P` and `-L` in steno order.

 The following are the same words from above but with the compound cluster in the first stroke: